Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

     * standalone source that uses a version of HACL* packaged up by [EverCrypt](https://github.com/project-everest/hacl-star#evercrypt) for high assurance (thank you EverCrypt team!)
     * enables ElectionGuard to eliminate GMP as a dependency

-??? todo "Release an ElectionGuard.Encrypt nuget package built from `electionguard-cpp` as a ballot encrypter for low performance devices"
+??? done "Release an ElectionGuard.Encryption nuget package built from `electionguard-cpp` as a ballot encrypter for low performance devices"

     * Establish publishing pattern
     * First target will be [Windows 10 / UWP](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide)